aclark4life/python-packages-doc/faq.rst

 Why isn't pythonpackages.com open source?
 -----------------------------------------

-In order to create a "minimum viable product", we chose to start closed source and open source later as needed or possible (vs. the opposite).
-And it's logistically much harder to engineer a commercial web application when the core web application is open source.
+In order to create a "minimum viable product", we chose to start closed source and open source later, as needed or possible (vs. the opposite).
+And it's logistically much harder to engineer a commercial service when the core web application is open source.

 What does pythonpackages.com do for me that I can't do myself?
 --------------------------------------------------------------